christopherobin/mage/lib/archivist/vaults/elasticsearch/Readme.md

-# ElasticSearch vault
+# Elasticsearch vault

-ElasticSearch is a full-text search engine based on Lucene.
-It is powered by the [elasticsearch](https://github.com/ncb000gt/node-elasticsearch) module and supports sharding, either automatic (ElasticSearch will shard everything based on the key) or manual through the `shard` function.
+Elasticsearch is a full-text search engine based on Lucene.
+It is powered by the [elasticsearch](https://github.com/ncb000gt/node-elasticsearch) module and supports sharding, either automatic (Elasticsearch will shard everything based on the key) or manual through the `shard` function.